wvictor14/wvictor14.github.io/content/authors/admin/_index.md

 - Visitors
 ---

-I am a [PhD student in Professor Wendy Robinson's lab](https://robinsonresearch.ca/) at the University of British Columbia in the Genome Sciences and Technology program.
+I am a [PhD student under Professor Wendy Robinson](https://robinsonresearch.ca/) at the University of British Columbia in the Genome Sciences and Technology program.
 My research interests include genomic analysis of genetic, epigenetic, and transcriptomic data related to placental biology.
-Outside of my research, I enjoy rock climbing and taking care of my three-legged dog, [Sandy](blank).
+Outside of my research, I enjoy rock climbing with my girlfriend and taking care of my three-legged dog, [Sandy](blank).